LightBells/IntrouctionToMetaheuristics/FirstHalf/README.md

 ## SimulatedAnnealing
   1. Move into SimulatedAnnealing directory with command `cd SimulatedAnnealing`.
-  1. Execute tabu search with command for TSP
+  1. Execute simulated annealing with command for TSP
   `python annealing.py`
   for KP